alelodato/vibook/README.md

 1. In the Heroku dashboard, go into the API application settings
 2. In 'Settings' add a new Config Var called 'CLIENT_ORIGIN' and set that to the URL for your deployed React application.
 In my case, this would be [https://vibook-557c0bb75197.herokuapp.com/](https://vibook-557c0bb75197.herokuapp.com/).
 3. Then add another Config Var called 'CLIENT_ORIGIN_DEV' and enter the URL of your Gitpod preview link, remembering to remove the trailing slash at the end.
 Gitpod occasionally changes this URL so keep an eye on it, as you are working on your project.
-4. Go back into your frontend Gitpod workspace, and install the Axios library using the command 'npm install axios'.
+4. Go back into your frontend vsCode or Gitpod workspace, and install the Axios library using the command 'npm install axios'.
 5. Create a folder called 'API' and inside it create a file called 'axiosDefaults'.
 6. import axios at the top of the file
 7. Define your baseURL which is the unique URL of your deployed API project.
 In my case this would be [https://vibook-api-259e45270715.herokuapp.com/](https://vibook-api-259e45270715.herokuapp.com/)